CopernicaMarketingSoftware/AMQP-CPP/README.md

 };
 ````

+Even though `ConnectionHandler` methods are not marked `noexcept` explicitly,
+you are not expected to throw from them, and the behaviour is undefined if you
+do so.

 After you've implemented the `ConnectionHandler` class the way you like,
 you can start using the library by creating a `Connection` object, and one
 or more `Channel` objects: